 Salvation is a process of redemption, of transformation.
-It is not a ticket that insures we will escape Hell and be admitted to Heaven when we die.
-Although the latter is the common viewpoint, held even by non-Christians, it nevertheless is without foundation in the Scriptures.
+It is not a ticket that ensures we will escape Hell and be admitted to Heaven when we die.
+Although the latter is the common belief, held even by non-Christians, it nevertheless is without foundation in the Scriptures.

 So we are saying it is hard for a person who behaves in a righteous manner to be totally transformed morally, indwelt by the fullness of the Godhead, and to find eternal rest in the will of God.

 Why is this difficult?
 It is difficult because of the means God uses to effect such transformation.
 Our sinful nature is reluctant to respond correctly to the sufferings that God employs to change us from Satan’s image to God’s image.
 First Peter chapter four, the chapter in which the expression “it is hard for the righteous to be saved” is found, informs us that judgment has begun in the house of God, and that this judgment consists of intense suffering, suffering designed to “save” the believer.
 We are saved by these fires of Divine judgment because they burn out of our personality what is of Satan.

 We find this program of salvation by judgment difficult because our sinful nature seeks continually to find its life in the world, in the lusts and passions of our flesh and soul, and in our self-will and personal ambitions.
 We find this program of salvation by judgment difficult because we desire to blame people, and even God Himself, rather than to humbly submit ourselves to God and remain in the prison of suffering where He places us.

 The first two verses of the fourth chapter set the tone for the remainder of the chapter.